devsecfranklin/1337-Noms-The-Hacker-Cookbook/book/README.md

 ## Build the PDF File

+* To omit MD files from the book, edit the exclude list in the file "book/makebook.py"
 * Run the makebook.sh script to generate the PDF.
 * The md2pdf tool is still python2